dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 The other parameters are being pushed to EnumChildWindows and they are, **Lparam** and **lpEnumFunc**.

-According to the API documentation, lpEnumFunc is a application defined **'callback function'**.
+According to the API documentation, lpEnumFunc is an application defined **'callback function'**.

 Even better, the doc states: **"The callback function can carry out any desired task."**